See the below menus for details about eligibility for claiming Long Service Leave, how to apply, and how the payment is calculated etc.

 If you need to register an email address with us, you can do this by calling CoINVEST on 03 9664 7677 and we can set up your online access over the phone.

-In the event that you are unable to submit a claim online please call us so we can email one to you to print out at home, or send one to you via post or fax.
+In the event that you are unable to submit a claim online please call us so we can email one to you to print out at home, or send one to you via post.

 Approved long service leave payments will be directly credited to workers’ bank accounts.
 You need to provide your BSB number and account details on the application form, as well as your Tax File Number.
 If you have registered a valid email address against your CoINVEST account, we will email you when your claim has been approved with a prospective payment date.